AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 To add a custom ThreatIQ IP list:

-1. Log in to CoPilot.
+1. In CoPilot, go to Home > Security Services > ThreatIQ.

-2. From the sidebar, click ThreatIQ, and then click the Custom Threat List tab.
+2. Click the Custom Threat List tab.

 3. Click **Add Threat IP** and enter the details: